Osteoporosis: Treatment and Prevention at Every Stage

 Osteoporosis has many causes and treatments, which is why you need specialized care by an expert team.

-Because we are the region’s only osteoporosis clinic, you benefit from seeing a comprehensive, multispecialty team, all in one place, including: endocrinologists, orthopaedic surgeons and physical therapists.
+We are the region’s only osteoporosis clinic, so you benefit from seeing a comprehensive, multispecialty team all in one place, including: endocrinologists, orthopaedic surgeons and physical therapists.

-These services are conveniently available at our West Wheeler location.
+These services are conveniently available at Augusta University Medical Clinic at West Wheeler.

 Treatment and Prevention